will62794/will62794.github.io/_posts/2026-05-25-transactional-programming.md

 -- Commit the transaction if both operations succeed COMMIT;
 ```
-Interestingly, the ideas behind SQL itself weren't initially coupled with a transactional model.
+Notably, the ideas behind SQL itself weren't initially coupled with a transactional model.
 Codd's original [paper on the relational model](https://dl.acm.org/doi/10.1145/362384.362685) (1970) doesn't explicitly mention transactions or SQL, the language only later being introduced in [SEQUEL](https://dl.acm.org/doi/10.1145/800296.811515) (1974).
 Transactions seem to first appear most directly in the [System R](https://www.cs.cmu.edu/~natassa/courses/15-721/papers/p97-astrahan.pdf) work (1976), and over time became more intertwined with and a core feature of SQL.

 Making SQL a more generic programming environment required later extensions.
 [PL/SQL](https://www.geeksforgeeks.org/sql/pl-sql-transactions/), first introduced around 1988 (Oracle v6), embeds standard sequential/imperative programming constructs into SQL.
 It extends classic SQL with loops, conditionals, error handling, and allows for transactions to be expressed in a *stored procedure* style.
 A simple stored procedure might look like the following: